nicole-tan/Cornell-VEL/README.md

 * Create a dialogue box that allows you to choose the user and will allow you to either create a new file or use an existing one
 * Create a new file every single time a button is pressed
 * Have a more visual way of viewing the data
-* Include an avatar to make movement seem more natural [Maya]
 * Customizable keypresses